btroncone/learn-rxjs/operators/utility/do.md

 ###### TL;DR: Transparently perform actions, such as logging

-The **do** operator copies the source’s output and does whatever it is you want.
-The source’s original value then proceed without interference.
+The **do** operator passes through emitted items from the source while performing any provided side-effects.
+Any values returned from do will be ignored while errors are forwarded to subscribers.

 ### Examples